pyjamabrah/pyjamabrah/content/products/freertos-101/index.md

           a: "No. You will learning the required basics (and advance concepts) as part of the course."
           open: "open"
         - q: "Is this course good for beginners?"
-          a: "Yes!
-The course is taught as if the learner has no idea about ARM Cortex-M CPUs, Assembly and OS."
+          a: "Familiarity is not assumed.
+Some idea of OS keywords can help."
           open: "open"
         - q: "Why is the course validity 365 days?"
           a: "We need to maintain the servers that host the courses.
 At the moment we have enough capital to keep the server afloat for another year.
 We are striving to make this a lifetime access course.
 As the funds trickle in, we will revisit the validity and might update it for all the enrolled learners.
 It is however no a promise!"